code-423n4/2023-05-ajna-findings/data/Sathish9098-G.md

-[G‑01]  Multiple address/ID mappings can be combined into a single mapping of an address/ID to a struct, where appropriate      1       -
-[G‑02]  State variables should be cached in stack variables rather than re-reading them from storage    15      1455 [G‑03]  Multiple accesses of a mapping/array should use a local variable cache  11      462 [G‑04]  <x> += <y> costs more gas than <x> = <x> + <y> for state variables      5       565 [G‑05]  internal functions only called once can be inlined to save gas  4       80 [G‑06]  Add unchecked {} for subtractions where the operands cannot underflow because of a previous require() or if-statement   5       425
+[G‑04]  <x> += <y> costs more gas than <x> = <x> + <y> for state variables      5       565
-[G‑07]  <array>.length should not be looked up in every loop of a for-loop      4       12 [G‑08]  ++i/i++ should be unchecked{++i}/unchecked{i++} when it is not possible for them to overflow, as is the case when used in for- and while-loops  8       480

 [G‑09]  require()/revert() strings longer than 32 bytes cost extra gas  86      -
-[G‑10]  Optimize names to save gas      19      418

 [G‑11]  Using bools for storage incurs overhead 4       68400
-[G‑12]  ++i costs less gas than i++, especially when it's used in for-loops (--i/i-- too)       4       20 [G‑13]  Splitting require() statements that use && saves gas    1       3 [G‑14]  Usage of uints/ints smaller than 32 bytes (256 bits) incurs overhead    4       -
+[G‑12]  ++i costs less gas than i++, especially when it's used in for-loops (--i/i-- too)       4       20 [G‑13]  Splitting require() statements that use && saves gas    1       3

-[G‑15]  Using private rather than public for constants, saves gas       6       - [G‑16]  Division by two should use bit shifting 2       40 [G‑17]  require() or revert() statements that check input arguments should be at the top of the function 1      - [G‑18]  Use custom errors rather than revert()/require() strings to save gas    88      - [G‑19]  Functions guaranteed to revert when called by normal users can be marked payable        36      756 [G‑20]  Constructors can be marked payable      7       147
+[G‑17]  require() or revert() statements that check input arguments should be at the top of the function 1      - [G‑18]  Use custom errors rather than revert()/require() strings to save gas    88      - [G‑19]  Functions guaranteed to revert when called by normal users can be marked payable        36      756